espocrm/documentation/docs/administration/jobs.md

 ### Daemon

-Requires *pcntl* and *posix* extensions.
+Only for Unix-like operating system.
+Requires *pcntl* and *posix* PHP extensions (usually available by default).

-It's recommended to turn on processing jobs in parallel processes: Administration > Jobs > Settings (in the top-right corner) > Jobs Run in Parallel.
-Note: Parallel processing is not supported on Windows environment.

-Command to start daemon using nohup:
+Command to start the daemon using nohup:

 ```
 nohup php /path/to/espocrm/daemon.php &